GeekDas

 1. Celebration After a Month of Fasting

-Muslims fast during Ramadan as one of the Five Pillars of Islam, practicing self-control and devotion.
+Muslims fast during Ramadan as one of the Five Pillars of Islam, practicing self control, patience, and devotion.

 2. Emphasis on Charity